Key Stage 3

 7: Europe: the names and capital cities of Europe’s 48 countries; key physical features; the European Union.

-1: Development: why countries are considered more or less developed; issues facing less developed countries such as rural-urban migration and shanty towns.
+1: International Development: why countries are considered more or less developed; issues facing less developed countries such as rural-urban migration and shanty towns.

 2: Brazil and South America: the physical and human geography of the continent, with a focus on Brazil.